 Since there are more than four floors in a mid-rise apartment building, you will almost always find an elevator for added convenience.
-While not all, many mid-rise apartments contains balconies on each apartment, and some are mixed-use with retail shops located below them.
+While not all, many mid-rise apartments contain balconies on each apartment, and some are mixed-use with retail shops below.

 What are the Benefits of a Mid-Rise Apartment?

-- Better views – since mid-rise apartments come with more floors than a low-rise building, you are likely to get better views of your surrounding area.
+- Better views – since mid-rise apartments come with more floors than a low-rise building, you may get better views of your surrounding area.

-- Common to find retail shops below – particularly in mid rises built after 2010, retail shops below are common providing you the added convenience of not having to travel too far for your shopping needs.
+- Retail shops below – particularly in mid rises built after 2010, retail shops below are common providing you the added convenience of not having to travel too far for your shopping needs.